Table of Contents

 tags to create tables:

-1<table>2 <tr>3 <th>Header 1</th>4 <!-- Table header -->5 <th>Header 2</th>6 </tr>7 <tr>8 <td>Data 1</td>9 <!-- Table data -->10 <td>Data 2</td>11 </tr>12</table>
+1<table>2 <tr>3 <th>HTML Element</th>4 <!-- Table header -->5 <th>Description</th>6 </tr>7 <tr>8 <td><div></td>9 <!-- Table data -->10 <td>Defines a division or section in an HTML document.</td>11 </tr>12</table>

 Forms